 F. Laboratory facilities may be required as provided in Section 2520 for the inspection of any material.

-Liquid bituminous materials will be measured in U.S. standard gallons (liters) at a base temperature of 60°F (15°C).
-Volumes measured at other temperatures will be corrected to a base 60°F (15°C), using the appropriate Volume Correction Factor in Table 2 (Table 1 for metric units) of ASTM D 4311.
+Liquid bituminous materials will be measured in US standard gallons at a base temperature of 60°F. Volumes measured at other temperatures will be corrected to a base 60°F, using the appropriate Volume Correction Factor in Table 2 of ASTM D 4311.